For those of you that just can’t wait until the official start of winter, here

 BestEarly Season Ski Resorts in the East Sunday River Sunday

 River is legendary when it comes to snowmaking, often opening before Halloween as

 a treat for East Coast skiers.
+The River opens October 26, 2013 for skiing.
 Sunday River blankets their trails with their

 1,600 gun salute of consistent quality snow, typically starting on Locke